 To become a full-fledged IAA member, a national association of actuaries should meet the following requirements:

 1. should be legally registered as a professional society in that country;

 2. should introduce the code of conduct complying with the requirements of the European Actuarial Consulting Group (an organization which unites European associations of actuaries);

 3. should have an adequate procedure for dealing with complaints and complying with the code of conduct;

-	4. actuarial training provided according to the IAA basic list of disciplines and the requirements to those individuals who started joining the IAA as full-fledged members from 2005;
+4. actuarial training provided according to the IAA basic list of disciplines and the requirements to those individuals who started joining the IAA as full-fledged members;